cetienn01/ExtractGEO/README.md

 # ExtractGEO
-A python-based datasets retriever for GEO database
+This is an interactive python-based datasets retriever for GEO database